The best degrees for Gen Z offer financial stability and are in growing fields like tech, healthcare, and sustainability.

 A defining characteristic of Generation Z, born between 1997 and 2012, is its racial and ethnic diversity.
 These digital natives are the most diverse generation yet, with only a slight majority of Gen Z being white (52%).
 The US Census Bureau predicts that by 2026 this will change, and most of the United States population will be nonwhite.

 They are more racially diverse, but many are also first-generation Americans.
-The Pew Research center says that Gen Z students are more likely to be the children of immigrants than their predecessors.
+The Pew Research Center reports that Gen Z students are more likely to be the children of immigrants than their predecessors.

 What Challenges Gen Z Students?